ad-si/Transity/readme.md

 ### Missing features

-- Hledger has no firts class support for Gnuplot (Check out [Report Scripts for Ledger CLI with Gnuplot] for some scripts)
+- Hledger has no first class support for Gnuplot (Check out [Report Scripts for Ledger CLI with Gnuplot] for some scripts)

 [Report Scripts for Ledger CLI with Gnuplot]: